hsh-elc/grappa-webservice/documents/concept/test_environment/1-1_overall_picture.md

     - Moodle reads and writes data on the MySQL database running on your development computer's OS
     - Moodle delegates to the MooPT plugin
     - The MooPT plugin contacts the Tomcat Server, which is also running on your development computer.
-    - The Tomcat server delegates to the Grappa webapp
+    - The Tomcat server, which lives in the WSL subsystem, delegates to the Grappa webapp
     - The Grappa webapp contacts and reads and writes data on the Redis database, which lives in the WSL subsystem
     - The Grappa webapp delegates to the so-called grappa-backend-plugin-docker-proxy.
 This is a jar file installed on your development computer and running inside the Tomcat JVM.